 Instead of staring off a sheer cliff of complete abstinence, which is terrifying enough to almost make you drink, I’m here to share some tried, tested and recommended tips to help you drink less or even quit alcohol.

 Maybe your hangovers have started to eclipse the enjoyment of drinking, or perhaps like me, you experimented with giving up alcohol for a period and liked the feeling.
-I haven’t had an alcoholic drink in more than 14 months.

 Here’s what I’ve learnt about drinking less, or not at all….